hostmobility/documentation/docs/system/mx4/power_management.md

 root@mx4-vcc-1000000:~# echo 0 > /opt/hm/pic_attributes/input_voltage_threshold_high
 root@mx4-vcc-1000000:~# echo 0 > /opt/hm/pic_attributes/input_voltage_threshold_low
 ```
-User has to setup analog wakeup sources prior to calling `go_to_sleep.sh`.
-See [Enter sleep](#enter-sleep)
+User setup for analog wakeup sources is required before calling `go_to_sleep.sh`.
+See [Enter sleep](#enter-sleep).

 ##### Wake on CAN

-Wake on CAN is not supported by all MX-4 platforms.
-Contact Host Mobility support to see if your platform supports this.
+Wake on CAN isn't supported on all MX-4 platforms.
+Contact Host Mobility support for compatibility information.

-Wake on CAN is enabled by passing `-c` to `go_to_sleep.sh`.
-See [Enter sleep](#enter-sleep).
-But prior to doing this one has
-to enable which specific CAN buses should be enabled as wakeup source.
+Enable Wake on CAN by passing `-c` to `go_to_sleep.sh` (see [Enter sleep](#enter-sleep)).
+However, before doing this, specific CAN buses should be enabled as wakeup sources.

-By default all CAN buses will trigger a wakeup if there is traffic on them and `-c` is passed to `go_to_sleep.sh`
+By default, all CAN buses will trigger a wakeup if there is traffic on them and `-c` is passed to `go_to_sleep.sh`.
+For T30 FR it is possible to wake up on single specific CAN frame(`can-xcvr`).

-GPIO's are used to set this up.
+GPIOs are used to set this up:

 ```bash
 root@mx4-vcc-1000000:~# cat /sys/kernel/debug/gpio | grep -i wakeup